nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Deleting a task: `deleteTask`

 Deletes a task from the task list.
+* Note: The task will be permanently deleted.
+If you want to mark a task as complete but have it remain in the task list, use the [`editTask`](#editing-a-task-edittask) command instead.

 Format: `deleteTask TASK_NUMBER`
 * Deletes the task at the specified `TASK_NUMBER`.